NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/overview.md

 !!! note

-    Taking advantages of Julia's seamless modularity, `NonadiabaticModels.jl` is provided as a separate package so that it can also be used independently from the main package.
+    Taking advantages of Julia's seamless modularity, `NonadiabaticModels.jl` is designed as a separate package so that it can also be used independently from the main package.

 Depending on the quantities provided by the `Model`, we use Julia's abstract type system